 The oft-made comparison to Jackson Pollock’s painting style is still worth repeating.
 These motherfuckers had the gravy.
 Insides-out.
 Calling them “sloppy” technicians is missing the point.
 Change of the Century fails by conventional standards because conventional standards had failed the group.
 So if you can get past blaming who for what, this is a hip slice of music.

 Charlie Haden turns in a brilliant performance here.
 Apart from the tremendous songs, he makes the album unforgettable.
-Hayden needs to be particularly pointed out.
+Haden needs to be particularly pointed out.
 He earned that honor, no jive.

 Ornette Coleman was as monumental a force as there was in Twentieth Century music.
 His albums don’t come better than Change of the Century.
 This makes a cornerstone of any record collection.